airalab/robonomics-wiki/docs/ko/baxter.md

 ```
 ![waiting][im7]

 Now you can send a transaction triggering the Baxter to start moving and collecting data.
-To do so, you can use the same portal [https://parachain.robonomics.network][db5].
+To do so, you can use the same [Robonomics Parachain portal][db5].
 Go to **Developer->Extrinsics** and select Baxter's employer account, `launch` extrinsic, Baxter's account as a target account and `yes` as a parameter.
 Submit the extrinsic.

 ![rob_message][im8]